Automating user management (IdP)

 An identity provider (IdP) is a system that stores and manages users' digital identities.
 We support automated user management through Okta.

 Provisioning users via Okta enables you to automatically synchronize user access to your sites and their specific permission levels (also know as roles) for those sites.
 Specifically, you can:

 - Push new users.
-New users created through Okta can be created in Signal Sciences.
+New users created through Okta can be created in the Next-Gen WAF.

 - Push profile updates.
-Updates made to the user's profile through Okta can be pushed to Signal Sciences.
+Updates made to the user's profile through Okta can be pushed to the Next-Gen WAF.